 How To Get There

-If you have the desire to make the most of your weekends, here are a couple hiking trails I thought were very easy and interesting.
+If you have the desire to make the most of your weekends, these two trails are very easy.
+They also have connections to prehistoric times.
 The Santa Fe Valley Hike and the Del Dios Gorge trail heads are located directly next to each other.
 There is a rock gravel parking area that you can park at no charge, then go and explore one trail and continue on and hike the other; exploring both trails all in one visit.

-The Santa Fe Valley trail is not only great for hikers but you can also bring your bikes out on the trail.
-There is even a bicycle repair station to use if you need a few tools to do a small repair or simply need to add some air in your tires on your bike.
+The Santa Fe Valley trail is not only great for hikers but you can also bring your bikes on the trail.
+There is even a bicycle repair station to use if you need a tools to do a small repair or simply need to add air in your tires on your bike.